raymondlouie/MiniMarS/README.md

 list_markers = list_markers_time[which(!(names(list_markers_time) %in% c("runtime_secs")))]
 ```

-Finally, we  evaulate the performance of the markers using the test data.
+Finally, we  evaluate the performance of the markers using the test data.
 There are two methods implemented to test the performance using the `method` argument:  "xgBoost" and "geneBasis".
 The default option is to use "all" methods.
 ```{r}
 list_performance = performanceAllMarkers(list_markers,
                                          final_out = final_out,